sashareds/CI_PP1_CastraPress/README.md

 In some cases, I had tricky specificity issues with nested css and had to use `!important`.
 It's not the end of the world.
 However, I'd like to spend more time to investigate it and learn how to avoid it.

+Also, upon uploading site to github pages I had to battle with githubs way of serving sites from a subfolder while its own domain is configured as root directory, so the usual trailing slash `/` leads to 404 not found. appending a `.` to the slashes seems to be fixed the predicament

 ## Footnotes <a name="footnotes"></a>

 Since I am using a lot of CSS 4 features such as [variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties), [nesting](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_nesting/Using_CSS_nesting), new color encding [oklch](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/oklch) etc, W3C renders my css code as invalidated due to usage of mentioned earlier CSS 4 features.
 Unfortunatelly this is out of my control and W3C is long known to be way behind of fast paced development of CSS [Reference](https://stackoverflow.com/questions/52930543/8-digit-hex-is-not-a-background-color-value/52931314#52931314).
 In my opinion, W3C isn't an indictor of a good code, since browser implimentations are vary and as long as the code works in readers browsers your code is valid.